git-shwetank/GHAS/README.md

 Since, there are collaborations possible b/w different departments as well, hence Enterprise enables collaboration of these Organisations.

 **There are two types of user account:**
-- Personal accounts
+- Personal accounts (accounts created for personal use by individual)
-- Managed user accounts
+- Managed user accounts (account created for individual by an enterprise on GitHub Enterprise Cloud)

 **What is-**
 1. GitHub Team